shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

   <img src="https://shawenyao.github.io/Photos/IFTTT/logo2.png" />
 </div>

 As you might have noticed by now, your voice can literally be as powerful as your computer is.
 The toolchain we've explored so far makes it possible to invoke almost any action of our choice with almost any words of our choice.
-What's more, all the addtional development work will only need to happen locally inside the ```pictrl``` script.
+What's more, all the additional development work will only need to happen locally inside the ```pictrl``` script.
 Last but not least, what to do with such limitless possibility might be a matter of user experience at the end of the day, so please let me know what your mileage turns out to be.

 ## Appendix
 ### Install all the software needed on the Raspberry Pi